petershin/liferay-learn/docs/commerce/latest/en/developer-guide/using-client-extensions/using-the-payment-integration-client-extension.md

     type: oAuthApplicationUserAgent
 ```

 Another important part of the `client-extension.yaml` is in the `liferay-sample-commerce-payment-integration-oauth-application-user-agent` definition.
-The `serviceAddress` parameter defines where the service runs locally and the `serviceScheme` parameter defines the protocol.
+The `serviceAddress` parameter defines where the service runs locally, and the `serviceScheme` parameter defines the protocol.
 The `name` field defines the name of the OAuth application user agent.
 The `scopes` field defines the access given to the headless API.
 This section sets up Liferay as the authorization server, so that the payment integration you deploy next can invoke the resource server's secure endpoints and send payloads.
 See [OAuth User Agent YAML Configuration Reference](https://learn.liferay.com/w/dxp/building-applications/client-extensions/configuration-client-extensions/oauth-user-agent-yaml-configuration-reference) for more information.

 ## Deploy the Payment Integration Client Extension